Jako/DaterangeTV/docs/usage.md

 Setting | Description | Default
 ------- | ----------- | -------
 Allow Blank | If set to No, MODX will not allow the user to save the Resource until a valid, non-blank value has been entered in the From Date input. | Yes
-Date Format | The format must be valid according to [Date.parseDate](http://dev.sencha.com/playpen/docs/output/Date.html). | Manager date format
+Date Format | The format must be valid according to [Ext JS Date](https://docs.sencha.com/extjs/3.4.0/#!/api/Date). | Manager date format
 End Value Template Variable | Template Variable that contains the end value of the daterange.
 If used, the DaterangeTV contains only the start value.
 The end value template variable should be created as a hidden template variable type. | -

 ## Output Options